MawadAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls --ls-- : Create a symbolic link command.

-cp -nu *.html .. : copy command with condition [n : for not existing file/ u : update]. su : switches the current user to the user command.
+cp -nu *.html .. : copy command with condition [n : for not existing file/ u : update].